BradNeuberg/cloudless/src/annotate/README.md

 2. Go to http://127.0.0.1:8000/train/annotate

 3. Draw bounding boxes on the image.
-Note - the checkboxes are ignored.
-Max believes they are superfluous.

 4. Hit the "Done" button to submit results to the server